 Pasture sage is a perennial herbaceous species that has both a tap root and a fibrous root system.
-It acts as an increaser with disturbance and is an indicator of over grazing.

-Coupland and Johnson (1965) found that the taproot was able to reach depths of greater than 1.6 m. it was also noted that with growing in association with blue grama, that the roots of pasture sage typically were 3 cm deeper than blue grama.
+It acts as an increaser with disturbance and is an indicator of disturbances such as fire or heavy grazing.
+Coupland and Johnson (1965) found that the taproot was able to reach depths of greater than 1.6 m.
+It was also noted that with growing in association with blue grama, that the roots of pasture sage typically were 3 cm deeper than blue grama.
+Following heavy grazing it will spread to cover and protect the soils.